skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 ## Disc 4 &ndash; Congratulations!
 You've finished Disc 3!

 ### Start of Disc 4 &rarr; Memoria Entrance

+* Choose Quina, Freya and Amarant when prompted to form a party.

 > #### The Nero Family side-quest (1/3)
 >